 View modes for scenes

-- Global mode—Used for large extent, real-world content where the curvature of the earth is an important element
+- Global —Used for large extent, real-world content where the curvature of the earth is an important element

-- Local mode—Used for smaller extent content in a projected coordinate system, or in cases where the curvature of the earth isn't needed
+- Local —Used for smaller extent content in a projected coordinate system, or in cases where the curvature of the earth isn't needed

-When you import an ArcGlobe or ArcScene document into ArcGIS Pro, the .3dd file opens by default in global mode, and the .sxd file opens in local mode.
-Any new blank scene view in ArcGIS Pro defaults to global mode.
+When you import an ArcGlobe or ArcScene document, the .3dd file opens by default in global mode, and the .sxd file opens in local mode.
+Any new blank scene view defaults to global mode.
 You can, however, customize the default settings for new maps and scenes.

 Make a 3D scene

-One of the main advantages of ArcGIS Pro is its integrated 2D-3D environment, which allows you to work with your data, maps, and scenes alongside one another.
+The capability of having an integrated 2D-3D environment allows you to work with your data, maps, and scenes alongside one another.
 You can quickly switch between maps and scenes as well as link them together for a synchronized viewing experience.

 2D draped content is shown in the 2D Layers category in the Contents pane, and all 3D layers are in the 3D Layers category.
 KML layers have their own category in scenes, KML Layers, because a KML layer can contain both 2D and 3D nodes in the same file.